European steel body plans anti-dumping cases against China, Russia

 "We have two cases in an advanced stage where we suspect dumping and subsidies.
 One concerns Russia, the other concerns China and Taiwan.
 They will be filed this year," Eurofer director general Gordon Moffat told Reuters.

 The China Iron and Steel Association was not available to comment when contacted by Reuters, while the European Commission declined to comment.
-China Steel Corp.
-(2002.TW), Taiwan's biggest steelmaker, said it was unaware of the planned action and had no comment.
+China Steel Corp., Taiwan's biggest steelmaker, said it was unaware of the planned action and had no comment.

 Russia's vice minister of industry and trade, Viktor Yevtukhov, said Moscow would stand behind its steel producers.